 About Sanchezia Plants

-Sanchezia is an evergreen perennial in the higher zones but may die back in zone 9 and return in spring.
+Sanchezia (Sanchezia speciosa) is an evergreen perennial in the higher zones, though it may die back in zone 9 and return in spring.
 It is a semi-woody shrub with large, foot-long glossy leaves divided by thick colored veins.
 Flowers are bright red with orange bases and are carried on stems in long spikes.
 Technically, the flowers are modified leaves or bracts and have no reproductive organs.

 Where to grow Sanchezia?
 You can use it as a houseplant or in the tropical garden.
 Just ensure humidity is at least 60 percent so that it mimics similar effects as the rainforest.

 Sanchezia Growing Information

 These beautiful shrubs are easy to grow by stem cuttings.
 The only Sanchezia growing information you need to know is the best time to take cuttings.
 Take terminal end cuttings in spring when new foliage is forming.